pytorch/android-demo-app/ImageSegmentation/README.md

 ### 1. Prepare the Model

+If you don't have the PyTorch 1.9 environment set up, you can download the optimized-for-mobile Lite Interpreter version of model file to the `android-demo-app/ImageSegmentation/app/src/main/assets` folder using the link [here](https://drive.google.com/file/d/1FCm-pHsLiPiiXBsJwookAa0VFS2zTgv-/view?usp=sharing).

-Open a terminal window, run the following commands:
+Otherwise, open a terminal window, run the following commands:

 ```
 git clone https://github.com/pytorch/android-demo-app